afalguerasv/MachineLearning/README.md

-This is a university practice that asks us if we can make a PAM algorithm using only string data,
+This is a university practice that asks us if we can make a Partition Arround Medoids algorithm using only string data,

 no integers or any type of standardization.